Vantiq/vantiq-extension-sources/CSVSource/README.md

 In addition to handling delimiter-separated fields, this connector can extract fields from fixed positions in the record.
 This is configured as described below.

-When running this connector on Linux and the supplied file path are windoes style, the file path is dynamically converted to a UNIX file path.
-This means that the same configuration can be used for both windows and non-windows runtimes.
+When running this connector on Linux and the supplied file path are windows style, the file path is dynamically converted to a UNIX file path.
+This means that the same configuration can be used for both windows and non-windows runtimes if and only if the configuration is done in windows path style.

 It is also possible to have the connector write files.
 This operation is described below.